andrewbaxter/genemichaels/readme.md

 - Command line parsing
 - Help

-Generally speaking this is intended to provide flexible, clear and consistent command line parsing, rather than poweruser-optimized minimal-length parsing.
+Generally speaking this is intended to make CLI parsing simple by virtue of being simple and consistent, rather than poweruser-optimized keypress-minimizing parsing.

 This attempts to support parsing arbitrarily complex command line arguments.
 Like with Serde, you can combine structs, vecs, enums in any way you want.
 Just because you can doesn't mean you should.